 of our tier two supply chain (material finishers)

-Tier three suppliers are our raw material processors including staple fibre producers, ginners and spinners and abattoirs.
+Tier three suppliers are our raw material processors including staple fibre producers, spinners, abattoirs and other raw material processors.

 We have mapped